benjaminion/eth-parity-qnap/README.md

 Since I'm exclusively using Docker in the below, then it should pretty much translate directly across to other Docker supporting platforms, at least the command-line bits, but no promises.

-There seems to a dearth of straight-forward "how-to"s on this kind of stuff, although I did find[this] (https://medium.com/@preitsma/setting-up-a-parity-ethereum-node-in-docker-and-connect-safely-f881faa17686) very helpful in getting started.
+There seems to a dearth of straightforward "how-to"s on this kind of stuff, although I did find [this](https://medium.com/@preitsma/setting-up-a-parity-ethereum-node-in-docker-and-connect-safely-f881faa17686) very helpful in getting started.
 Anyway, I hope this helps.

 ## Disclaimer

 All this is 100% new to me.
-At the time of first setting this up, I'd had the NAS box for less than one week, I had absolutely zero knowledge of Docker, I'd run a Parity node on my laptop, but had only the haziest idea of how it was working...
-So proceed with appropriate caution.
+At the time of first setting this up, I'd had the NAS box for less than one week, I had absolutely zero knowledge of Docker, I'd run a Parity node on my laptop, but had only the haziest idea of how it was working... so proceed with appropriate caution.
 There may well be better ways to do this: if you know of one, I'd be glad to hear about it.

 ## The Hardware